Enkidu-6/tor-ddos/README.md

 **no crontab for $USER**

 Don't worry, it'll create one.
 Don't run it again or you'll have a duplicate cron job.
+Type crontab -l to make sure it's there and the path is correct.

 To see the IP addresses that are caught in the block list at any time you can type: